dannyboydsilva/ML-CSProject/README.md

 # CyberProject
 CS and ML Project

-The final code of the Cyber Security and Machine Learning Project to find the best possible job using Linear Regression Method.
+The final code of the Cyber Security and Machine Learning Project to find the best possible job(s) using Linear Regression Method.